Echohjy/userStudy2020/readme.md

 ### D. Run the program

+1. Download the whole directory from this page.

-1. In the command prompt, navigate to the study code folder.
+2. In the command prompt, navigate to the study code folder.
 Enter: *python controller.py*

-2. CHEERS!
+3. CHEERS!
 You should have seen the interface now!